AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 In our training course we covered AngularJS unit testing in detail.
 So we decided to write unit tests for our training application.
 And I am talking 100% code coverage here.

-Doing this means more work later when you have to adjust, but go this extra mile and your audience will be willing to walk that extra mile with you.
+Doing this means more work later when you have to adjust, but just go for it and your audience will be willing to walk that extra mile with you.

 {::nomarkdown}